Expert analysis of CFDs trading: best Forex brokers

 CFDs trading with leverage

-As we explored before, CFDs are financial instruments in the form of derivatives that allow retail traders to profit from changes in an asset’s price without really owning the asset; another distinguishing aspect of CFDs is that they are always traded on margin, which adds leverage.
+As we explored before, CFDs are financial instruments in the form of derivatives that allow retail traders to possibly profit from changes in an asset’s price without really owning the asset; another distinguishing aspect of CFDs is that they are always traded on margin, which adds leverage.
 Trading using leverage allows you to open a large position without putting up the full cost.

 Let’s assume that you decided to open a GBP/USD stake equal to one standard lot (100,000 units).
 Without leverage, you would have to pay the entire cost upfront.
 However, with a leveraged product like CFD and a leverage ratio of 50:1, or a margin requirement of 2%, you would only need to deposit $200 to obtain exposure to $10000 worth of GBP/USD, effectively “borrowing” nearly 98% of the whole value.